confluentinc/ducktape/docs/new_services.rst

 The ``start_node`` method first creates directories and the config file on the given node, and then invokes the start script to start a Zookeeper service.
 In this simple example, the config file is created from ``prop_file`` string.
 You can also create config file from a template, as described in :ref:`using-templates-ref`.

 A service may take time to start and get to a usable state.
-Using sleeps to let service start often leads to a flakey test, if we wait for too short or the service may fail to start altogether.
+Using sleeps to wait for a service to start often leads to a flaky test.
+The sleep time may be too short, or the service may fail to start altogether.
 It is useful to verify that the service starts properly before returning from the ``start_node``, and fail the test if the service fails to start.
 Otherwise, the test will likely fail later, and it would be harder to find the root cause of the failure.
-One way to check that the service starts successfully is to check whether a service’s process is alive.
-Although you will probably need another check to ensure that the service actually gets to a usable state.
+One way to check that the service starts successfully is to check whether a service’s process is alive and one additional check that the service is usable such as querying the service or checking some metrics if they are available.
 Our example checks whether a Zookeeper service is started successfully by searching for a particular output in a log file.

 The :class:`~ducktape.cluster.remoteaccount.RemoteAccount` instance associated with each node provides you with :class:`~ducktape.cluster.remoteaccount.LogMonitor` that let you check or wait for a pattern to appear in the log.
 Our example waits for 100 seconds for “binding to port” string to appear in the ``self.LOG_FILE`` log file, and raises an exception if it does not.